h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

-         *Cross Entropy* Used when the model output consists of independent hypothesis, and the outputs can be interpreted as the probabilty that each hypotesis is true.
-Cross entropy is the reccomended loss function when the target values are classifications, and especially when data are unbalanced.
+         *Cross Entropy* Used when the model output consists of independent hypothesis, and the outputs can be interpreted as the probability that each hypothesis is true.
+Cross entropy is the recommended loss function when the target values are classifications, and especially when data are unbalanced.

-	 *Mean Square* Used when the model output are continuious real values.
+	 *Mean Square* Used when the model output are continuous real values.

 **Score Interval**